drwhut/decision/docs/developer/source/the_stages_of_compilation/semantic_analysis.rst

 .. doxygenfunction:: d_semantic_detect_loops
    :no-link:

-Takes ``sheet`` and detects if there are any loops in it.
-We also warn the user of any redundant nodes while we're checking for loops as well.

 This function goes through all of the nodes and finds nodes with no input sockets (except for names).
 These nodes are the start of a path of execution.
 We each of these nodes, we enter a function with the node with no input sockets